GFDRR/CCDR-tools/docs/intro-risk.md

 - **Storms and flooding:** the water cycle will continue to intensify as the planet warms.
 That includes extreme monsoon rainfall, but also increasing drought, greater melting of mountain glaciers, decreasing snow cover and earlier snowmelt.
 Annual average precipitation is projected to increase in many areas as the planet warms, particularly in the higher latitudes.

 - **Sea level rise:** the population of coastal areas has grown faster than the overall increase in global population; coastal flooding events could threaten assets worth up to 20% of the global GDP by 2100.
+Low-lying island states could be completely wiped out by sea level rise.

 - **Heat stress:** the most direct impact of global warming will be an increase of temperatures, which will aggravate heat stress consequences on human health and agricultural production, in particular in tropical countries with low capacity for adaptation.